 Rather than diving deep into either service, we’re going to stick to a high level overview of Disney Plus vs. Netflix.
 We’ll cover:

 - Netflix original shows and content vs. that of Disney+

 - A comparison of the menus and user experiences

 - The best of each platform

-You may not want to pay for both Netflix and Disney+, so you need to know which is the better deal.
+You may not want to pay for both platforms, so you need to know which is the better deal.

 A quick overview of features provides an at-a-glance view of what features come with each service.